 - a) LIHTC dollars will not be reserved or allocated to developments that are not made financially feasible by the credit or which are financially feasible without the credit.
-The development's initial DCR must fall within the range of 1.20 to 1.45. - b) The DCR is calculated as Net Operating Income (NOI) divided by the annual debt service.
+The development's initial first year DCR must fall be within the range of 1.20 to 1.45.
+The development must maintain not less than a 1.0 DCR throughout the 15 year compliance period. - b) The DCR is calculated as Net Operating Income (NOI) divided by the annual debt service.
 For this purpose, NOI is the income remaining after subtracting Operating Expenses and Replacement Reserves from the Effective Gross Income (EGI). - c) For the purpose of determining the appropriate amount of tax credits to be allocated to a development, the Authority assumes that each development will bear the maximum level of permanent debt.
 When calculating the tax credit amount, the Authority will limit the maximum DCR to 1.45.
 A proposed development may exceed the 1.45 maximum DCR for financial feasibility purposes, but when calculating the credit to be allocated, the Authority will limit the DCR to 1.45.
 In the event that the development DCR, as submitted, is greater than 1.45, the Authority will increase debt based on the terms submitted in the application in order to reduce the DCR to 1.45 for the calculation of the credit amount.
-This increase in debt will be included in the equity gap calculation. - d) The maximum DCR of 1.45 restriction will be waived if the initial projected annual Cash Flow/Unit (CFU) does not exceed six hundred dollars (\$600).
+This increase in debt will be included in the equity gap calculation. - d) The maximum DCR of 1.45 restriction will be waived if the initial projected annual Cash Flow/Unit (CFU) does not exceed six four hundred dollars (\$400,600).
 CFU is calculated by subtracting annual debt service from the NOI and dividing this result by the number of units that will be rented to tenants.
-In the event that the development DCR, as submitted, is greater than 1.45 and the development CFU, as submitted, is greater than \$600, the Authority will increase debt based upon the terms submitted in the application in order to reduce the DCR to 1.45 or the CFU to \$600, whichever is met first, for calculation of the credit amount.
+In the event that the development DCR, as submitted, is greater than 1.45 and the development CFU, as submitted, is greater than \$400,600, the Authority will increase debt based upon the terms submitted in the application in order to reduce the DCR to 1.45 or the CFU to \$400,600, whichever is met first, for calculation of the credit amount.
 This increase in debt will be included in the equity gap calculation.